valenbar/wordle-telegram-bot/README.md

 - [x] Add Feedback option
 - [ ] Notify if guess is in the wrong language
 - [ ] Count game wins/loses per user
+- [ ] Option to report a bad word after the game
 - [ ] Sync guessed words dictionary to google spreadsheet